Do Go On - 345 - Dame Julie Andrews

 Help, I've got puppies inside me.

-All I'm doing is musicals start with help.
+All I mean to start with help.

 And yeah, the box comes alive.